GoogleChrome/web-vitals/docs/upgrading-to-v5.md

 For basic use of the library we recommend loading the `web-vitals` library in its own `<script type="module">` tag, regardless of whether loading this library [from a CDN](README.md#from-a-cdn) or hosted locally on your site.
 This will allow this library to fail without affecting other code if unsupported syntax or features are used on very old browsers.

-For those sites wishing to bundle the `web-vitals` library code within their own code, developers should ensure the `web-vitals` code is transpiled to the support requirements of their user base.
-Note that most of the metrics will still not be available to older browsers.
-Developers may notice a small increase in bundle size when transpiling to older syntax.
+If you do choose to include the `web-vitals` library code in your main application bundle—and you also need to support very old browsers—it's critical that you configure your bundler to transpile the `web-vitals` code along with the rest of you application JavaScript.
+This is important because most bundlers do not transpile `node_modules` by default.

 ### Attribution build